 Amex Membership Rewards is one of the major transferrable points currencies, and I find the points to be incredibly valuable.
 This post is a reminder of a new rule that’s kicking in for their points today, which was initially announced back in June.

-Up until now, Amex’s policy for Membership Rewards has been as follows:
+Prior to now, Amex’s policy for Membership Rewards has been as follows:

 - You can pool the Membership Rewards points earned across all of your own cards (this is done simply by having a single online ID)

 - You can’t transfer your Membership Rewards points to someone else’s Membership Rewards account